NUCLEAR-BOMB/option/README.md

 - `cxx_std_17` compile feature.
 - Includes `debugger/option.natvis` and `debugger/option.natstepfilter` with ability to disable them.

-See [project cmake variables](./docs/markdown/cmake_variables.md) for more information.
+See [project cmake variables][docs-cmake-variables] for more information.

 ## [find_package][find_package]